The Next Step to Effortless Running and Walking

 The next time you’re out running or walking, focus your eyes on a distant object or spot on the horizon and then run or walk towards that object without ever breaking your gaze.
 Or, choose a point 50 or 100 meters in front of you.
 If you’re on a curvy trail, just choose something that is as far in front of you as you can.
 Play with the distance.

-Focus on that spot intensely, with your eyes.
+Focus on that spot intently, with your eyes.
 Don’t break visual connection.

-If you are in the early stages of practicing ChiRunning, keep in mind your good posture and leveling your pelvis.
+If you are in the early stages of practicing ChiRunning, keep in mind your good posture and keeping your core engaged.
 But, as you master the technique, you’ll want to Body Sense your whole body being aligned and all of that focused energy coming out of your eyes toward your goal.
 Your Y’chi will help you naturally fall into greater alignment.
 Your whole body will follow the direction of your eyes.

 Feel yourself being pulled forward by your Y’chi, like a giant bungee cord.